-VIERVILLE, FRANCE; JUNE 7TH, 1944
+VIERVILLE, FRANCE; JUNE 7[TM], 1944

 The French village of Vierville straddled the road from Utah Beach to St. Come du Mont-a location key to the Americans and Germans alike.
-The Yanks captured Vierville on June 6th, 1944, but on June 7th, most of the 2nd Battalion of the 506th Parachute Infantry Regiment vacated the town, leaving only a small holding force from the 1st Battalion to guard the village.
-It was then that the Germans decided to mount a counterattack.
+The Yanks captured Vierville on June 6th, 1944, but on June 7th, most of the 2nd Battalion of the 506th was then that the Germans decided to mount a counterattack.
 The battle was a wild free-forall as first one side and then the other sent reinforcements; and although the Germans briefly recaptured most of Vierville, by the end of the day the American paratroopers had driven them out.